LuisEJaar/LuisEJaar/README.md

 To hear my story:

-After a successful career in Mechanical Engineering, I found the problems in engineering software were more interesting than the problems I solved professionally.
+After a successful career in the Aerospace industry as a Mechanical Engineer, I found the problems in engineering software were more interesting than the problems I solved professionally.
 Ultimately the desire to fix said problems lead to my interest in software development.
+I pride myself on my desire to continuously learn and jump headfirst into every project large or small.
+I would describe myself as a passionate person who works well with others and keeps their eyes on the ultimate goal of producing quality work and tools that help others however I can.
 Feel free to check out some of my projects below!

 <!-- Connect with me section -->